dainst/chronontology-backend/docs/datastore-configuration-reference.md

 datastores.[id].type=filesystem
 ```

-which is necessary, because otherwise it would default to elasticsearch.
+which is necessary, because otherwise it would default to "elasticsearch".

 ## Simple Configuration examples